Josh Lowe Player Props: Rays vs. Giants

 Josh Lowe At The Plate

-- Lowe enters this game on a six-game hitting streak.
-In his last games, he's hitting .333.
+- Lowe is batting .333 during his last games and is on a six-game hitting streak.

-- Lowe has had an RBI in 37 games this year (39.4%), including 13 multi-RBI outings (13.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Lowe has driven home a run in 37 games this season (39.4%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on five occasions..

+- In 40 of 94 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.